seri/gettc/README.md

 #### String parsing error

  TopCoder allows a string to be like "This is" one string", while gettc gets confused with the quote character in between.
 If your solution fails only under this situation, it's probably correct.

+## Future plans

+- Support for more interesting languages (Golang is on the way)